-Step 4: Type the default keyboard shortcut to open the Game Bar: Win + G. You may or may not see a prompt asking if the highlighted application on your screen is a game.
+Step 5: Type the default keyboard shortcut to open the Xbox Game Bar: Win + G. You may or may not see a prompt asking if the highlighted application on your screen is a game.
 If you do, just select Yes.

-Step 5: The Game Bar appears near your screen’s top center edge.
+Step 6: The Xbox Game Bar appears near your screen’s top-center edge.
 It provides buttons to access multiple overlays, including Audio, Performance, and Capture.

 The Game Bar’s Capture overlay should appear by default.
-If not, click the webcam icon on the Game Bar.
+If not, click the Webcam icon on the Xbox Game Bar.
 After that, click the round Start Recording button on the Capture overlay.
 Click the purple Stop button to stop recording.

 How to record your screen in PowerPoint